Skip to main content

 1. Policy Purpose

-To establish email as an official mode of communication between the university and its students and to provide guidelines for the proper use of such email.
+To establish email as an official mode of communication between the university and its students and to provide guidelines for the proper use of email and SMS (text message) communications.

 2. Policy Statement